Vanshikapandey30/Vanshikapandey30/README.md

 ## ⚡ About Me
--  Check out my Insta Page for daily coding tips [insta]
+-  Check out my Insta Page for daily coding tips [codecrookshanks]
 -  I’m currently pursuing Btech in IT(Data Analytis) from MIT ADT University, Pune.
 -  I’m currently learning ML and DL concepts.
 -  I’m looking to collaborate on projects.